Nickie Aiken: Personal life

-Aiken has lived in Pimlico for over twenty years, and prior to that, lived in the Barbican.
-She lists her recreations as "walking".
+Aiken has lived in Pimlico for over twenty years, and before that in the Barbican.
+She lists her recreations as walking, pilates and reading.

 She married Alexander Stuart Aiken in 2000.
 Since 2013, he has been executive director of government communications at the Cabinet Office for the UK Government.
+He resigned from the role of a Government Communicator in February 2024 to work as a communications adviser for the UАЕ.
 From 2000 to 2012, he was director of communications and strategy for Westminster City Council, whilst his wife was a councillor there.
 Before that, he worked for the Conservative Party as head of its campaigns unit and its press office.
-The couple have a son and daughter.
+The couple have a daughter and a son.